Skip to content

 10. Evaluate and iterate

 Starting with ABM can be a trial-and-error process.
-However, one of the best things about ABM is that it creates excellent marketing data
+However, one of its best features is that it creates excellent marketing data

 "However long your delivery stages for ABM, the final step should be: measure, learn, optimise and repeat.
 It's not a set-and-forget program.
 ABM is a living, breathing thing, so it will change.
 It takes time."